Frequently Asked Questions

 Weddings that need to be cancelled within 30 days of booking will be refunded minus $100 +HST administration fee.
 Those weddings that are cancelled more than 30 days after booking will not be refunded.
 This may not apply to all packages.

 We tell couples to budget thirty minutes.
 The entrance, the ceremony, signing, recessional etc. For us the key is the start time as our officiants usually are heading off to another wedding.

 Certainly.
 Feel free to ask about any officiant on the web page.
 Once we confirm their availability for you, we will send you their contact information so you can reach out to them.

 Appropriate business attire.
 Some (though not all) have clergy attire if requested.

 Most would like to but usually have another wedding ceremony to go to.
 You can ask your officiant when the time comes.

 We arrive 15 minutes or so before the ceremony.
-In every case you should give your officiant an on site phone number.
+In every case you should give your officiant an on-site phone number.

-No but you may feel you would like to express your gratitude for an excellent ceremony in this way.
+No, but you may feel you would like to express your gratitude for an excellent ceremony in this way.
 Some couples send a thank you card with a picture.
 The best of all is to refer a friend.
 Some couples do all of the above.